Nitish-Karthick/ChemFlux/README.md

 - Open http://127.0.0.1:5173 and log in with your Django user.

 3) **Start desktop app (optional)**
-- In a third PowerShell window from project root (with `venv312` activated):
+- In a third PowerShell window from project root (with venv activated):
   ```
-  ./venv312/Scripts/Activate.ps1
+  .\venv\Scripts\Activate.ps1
   python desktop/main.py
   ```
 - Log in with the same Django user.
 Both web and desktop will talk to the same API and share datasets/history.